Bindon Blood Stoney: Honours

 Bindon was admitted to the Royal Irish Academy in 1857.
 Bindon was given an honorary degree by University College Dublin in recognition of his achievements and was later elected President of the Institution of Civil Engineers of Ireland in 1871.
 In 1874, he was awarded the Telford medal and Telford premium of the Institution of Civil Engineers for a paper documenting his work on the northern quays.
 Stoney was elected Fellow of the Royal Society on 2 June 1881.

 Stoney Road in East Wall is named after Stoney.

+Personal life

+Stoney married Susannah Frances Walker on 7 October 1879; they had four children.
+He is buried in Mount Jerome cemetery.

+He was also the uncle of another Irish physicist George Francis FitzGerald, the son of his sister Anne Frances.
+His nieces were Edith Anne Stoney, a pioneer medical physicist, and Florence Stoney, the first female radiologist in the United Kingdom; both served in hospitals near the front line during World War I.